‘Everybody wanted to be there.’ Remembering the Million Man March at 25.

 Clark said he and his wife joined the Nation of Islam shortly after the march.
 While they are no longer affiliated with the Nation, they continue to practice their Muslim faith.
 Their oldest children are out of the house now, living and working on their own.
 The youngest lives at home with them.

 When he looks at the protests across the nation in support of Black Lives Matter, Clark said he is encouraged that so many young people have been willing to embrace the movement.
 But he says more people need to be involved, and they need to be strategic with their efforts.
-“This generation has to really unite and we have to support them,” Clark said.
+“This generation has to really unite, and we have to support them,” Clark said.

-He also said that he would like to see more of a focus on stemming crime that is still far too prevalent in low-income Black neighborhoods.
+He also said that he would like to see more of a focus on stemming crime that he said is still far too prevalent in low-income Black neighborhoods.
 “We can’t [ask] the police to stop brutalizing us when we are brutalizing one another,” Clark said.

 Commemorations of the anniversary of the Million Man March have been held online throughout the week, and organizers will hold a gathering on Zoom at 7 p.m.
 Friday called “Living the Pledge.”

-Rev. Benjamin Chavis, who was the national director of the Million Man March, said when you see the Black Lives Matter demonstrations it shows “that the spirit” of the march is still alive.
+The Rev. Benjamin Chavis, who was the national director of the Million Man March, said the Black Lives Matter demonstrations show “that the spirit” of the march is still alive.
 And Chavis said there is more evidence the march had an impact.

 In that crowd of men on the Mall 25 years ago was a young man from Illinois named Barack Obama.
 Two years later, he would become a state senator.
 In 2008, he would become that first Black president.